Updated: Dec 30, 2022

 Going back to what I was talking about earlier, how cheesecakes felt like a luxury, the biggest reason for that was the unavailability of cream cheese in my local grocery stores.
 What I didn't realize back then was how simple it is to make cream cheese at home.
 It really is an easy process and takes maybe 20 minutes to whip up some fresh, homemade cream cheese.
 If you're looking for a way to make cream cheese at home, I have a step by step guide on my Instagram, which you can find by clicking on this.

 The filling of a cheesecake doesn't just contain cream cheese.
-You will also need some whipped cream.
+You will also need some fresh cream*.
 Since this is an eggless recipe, we will be using condensed milk and cornstarch, and some vanilla for flavoring.
-It is vital that you whip your cream separately and not with the rest of the ingredients.
-Doing it the former way will yield a much fluffier batter and, therefore, cheesecake.

 The second component in any cheesecake is the crust.
 I use a crust made using crushed digestive biscuits and melted butter.
 You only need these two ingredients to make an incredible cheesecake crust.